tomramos/tomramos.github.io/_pages/publications.md

 - AP Ramos, RE Weiss, JS Heymann (2018).
 [Improving program targeting to combat early-life mortality by identifying high-risk births: an application to India](https://doi.org/10.1186/s12963-018-0172-6). _Population health metrics_, 16, 15.

 ****
-# Work in progress
+%# Work in progress
+%

-## Under review
+%## Under review
+%- AP Ramos, CJ Hazlett, S Smith.
+Beyond poverty as a proxy: reducing inequality in infant mortality by identifying and targeting higher risk births. _R&R at Scientific Reports_.
+%
+%## In preparation
+%- AP Ramos, F Caldieraro, ML Nascimento, R Saldanha.
+Reducing Inequalities by using an Unbiased Machine Learning Approach to Identify Births with the Highest Risk of Preventable %Neonatal Deaths.

+# Working papers
 - AP Ramos, CJ Hazlett, S Smith.
 Beyond poverty as a proxy: reducing inequality in infant mortality by identifying and targeting higher risk births. _R&R at Scientific Reports_.

-## In preparation
+****

+# Work in progress
 - AP Ramos, F Caldieraro, ML Nascimento, R Saldanha.
-Reducing Inequalities by using an Unbiased Machine Learning Approach to Identify Births with the Highest Risk of Preventable Neonatal Deaths.
+Reducing Inequalities by using an Unbiased Machine Learning Approach to Identify Births with the Highest Risk of Preventable Neonatal %Deaths.